benmarwick/rrtools/README.md

 This was a project developed during the 2017 [ISAA Kiel](https://isaakiel.github.io/) Summer School on Reproducible Research in Landscape Archaeology at the Freie Universität Berlin (17-21 July).
 Thanks to [Sophie C. Schmidt](https://github.com/SCSchmidt) for help.

-We did the following steps (in RStudio, but that's not important):
+We did the following steps (in RStudio, which we recommend):

 #### 1. `devtools::create("pkgname")`

 -   this creates a basic R package with the name pkgname
--   we must find the new project folder, and open the new .Rproj file to go into the new project
+-   double-click the `pkgname.Rproj` just created to open the new package project
--   we must edit the DESCRIPTION to give correct metadata
+-   edit the DESCRIPTION to give correct metadata
--   then we continuinously update Imports: with pkgs used in Rmd, as we write the Rmd
+-   then we continuinously update `Imports:` with names of pkgs used in Rmd, as we write the Rmd, this can be done with, for example, `devtools::use_package("dplyr", "imports")`

 #### 2. `devtools::use_mit_license(copyright_holder = "My Name")`